Back to guides

 3. What evidence does the team need before a decision?

-4. Which decisions become ADRs?
+4. Which decisions become Architecture Decision Records (ADRs)?

 5. How are owner actions tracked after the meeting?